-The App Store has long been the go-to when businesses look to gain exposure for their apps or software products.
-This method is effective, but it’s certainly not the only method available.
+The App Store has long been the go-to for businesses to gain exposure for their apps or software products.
+This method is useful, but it’s certainly not the only method available.
 (It’s also not necessarily the best method for your business’s bottom line.)
-There are a variety of other options for businesses that prefer to work beyond the standard practice of putting your product in the App Store and waiting for the customers to pour in.
-Remember, there are thousands and thousands of products available in the App Store, and many of your competitors are taking the precise steps to engage customers that you’re taking.
+There are various other options for companies that prefer to work beyond the standard practice of putting your product in the App Store and waiting for the customers to pour in.
+Remember, there are thousands and thousands of products available in the App Store, and many of your competitors are taking the same steps that you’re utilizing to engage customers.

 Create an Online Storefront